 State Return: Over the period 2009-61, the state will receive:

-•Over $6.2 BILLION in total economic impact benefit, •The State will receive $462 MILLION in increased state tax revenue and •The State will receive 316,305 increased jobs in person years from supporting
+•Over $6.2 BILLION in total economic impact benefit, •The State will receive $462 MILLION in increased state tax revenue and •The State will receive 316,305 increased jobs in person years from supporting this project.